 It has been our experience that God has brought highly skilled and trained missionaries to Grace.
 They have interviewed and met the requirements of our Mission Policies before signing a two-year commitment.
 We have felt it important to select those who would each minister in one of three areas; where people are cut off from any gospel message by geography or government; in areas where there is minimal exposure or interest, and then others where the gospel is freely heard but not accepted or felt to be important.

 Timothy and Ashley Keller: In a predominately English-speaking African country, the distribution of Bibles and Christian school materials, as well as preaching keeps Timothy away from home often.
 Ashley supports his passionate gift of teaching his newly developed Christian school curriculum.
-She works very hard to raise their three little ones in a difficult culture.
+She works very hard to raise their four children in a difficult culture.
 An amazing new home will have space for ministry as well as their growing family.

 Blake and Liza Buckman: This committed couple’s campus ministry focuses on disciplining and mentoring.
 They both passionately reach into many areas of campus life to make an eternal difference in the lives of young adults.
 Their desire is to see these lives directed to Jesus during this crucial decision time.
 They are very creative in the ways they live Christ-centered lives that support the focus of their ministry.
 Blake is getting to be a pretty good ball player while he’s “hanging out”.

 Nate and Erin Herbst: Nate and Erin serve together on a college campus in Colorado.
 Their focused energetic style trains student believers to mentor other students with the love of Christ.
 Reaching out at exciting “No Fear” retreats and focused weekend trainings are life changing for all involved.
 Their passion for the Lord extends to hosting a local radio talk show to spread the truth of the Word, opening their home for fellowship, and annual school debates with the Atheist Club.